farrajota/project-serverless-etl-pipeline/README.md

 make delete-stack
 ```

-> Note: S3 buckets containing files won't be deleted by default, so you might have to manually delete them to clean your environment.
+> Note: S3 buckets containing files won't be deleted by default, so you need to manually delete them to clean your environment in case the buckets used contain objects.

 ### Unit tests